 - Complete physical examination and external palpation of the uterus.
 This will also include a Pap’s Smear (if not done within the last year), breast examination, and cervical cultures.

 - Baseline Pelvic Ultrasound: this is a transvaginal ultrasound examination usually performed at the onset of your menstrual cycle on Day 2, 3, or 4.
 It gives the physician information on the direction and length of the uterine cavity.

 - Hysterosalpingogram (HSG): as described in the tubal evaluation, may provide some information on structural defects of the uterine cavity.
-This test is performed by Dr. Zoneraich or Dr. Larsen in the Scottsdale, Tempe or Phoenix offices.
+This test is performed by Dr. Zoneraich or Dr. Larsen in the Scottsdale or Mesa offices.

 - Sonohysterography (saline sonography): sonographic evaluation of the uterine wall and inner uterine cavity performed while filling the uterus with a very small amount of sterile fluid.
 Performed by Dr. Larsen or Dr. Zoneraich in the office, this test provides information on abnormalities of both the uterine wall and endometrial cavity which may affect implantation of an embryo, increase miscarriage rates, and interfere with subsequent delivery of the baby.
 In some cases, findings on this test prompt the physician to recommend further evaluation with office/diagnostic hysteroscopy (see below) or proceed to surgical correction of an abnormality.